danjweiner/AMM21/README.md

 	--set_names [gene set summary file, see below]\
 	--kn_in_dir [directory where your kn-matrices live]\
 	--out [AMM working directory]\
+	--kn_k [number of columns in your input kn matrix (in provided matrices, this is 50)]\
-	--kn_k [number of proximity annotations you would like; must be less than or equal to the number of columns in the kn-matrix]
+	--kn_k_out [number of proximity annotations you would like; must be less than or equal to the number of columns in the kn-matrix]
 ```

 More concretely, the command might look like: